Generalizing Lusztig's total positivity: Bruhat decomposition and the invariant cones

 \subsection{Dimensions}

-We give here a recursive information on the dimensions of the Bruhat cells or, what amounts to the same, the dimensions of their images in the flag variety~$\mathsf{F}_{\iota( \Theta)} = \mathsf{F}_\Theta$ (recall that the involution~$\iota$ is always the identity when $\Theta \neq \Delta$).
-A complete calculation of the dimensions is possible but will not be performed here.
+We give here recursive information on the dimensions of the Bruhat cells when the set $\Theta$ is fixed under the opposition involution or, what amounts to the same, the dimensions of their images in the flag variety~$\mathsf{F}_{\iota( \Theta)} = \mathsf{F}_\Theta$.
+This information will be of importance when proving the openness of the parametrizations introduced in Section~\ref{sec:positive_semigroup}.

+Recall that when $G$~admits a $\Theta$-positive structure for a proper subset~$\Theta$ in~$\Delta$, the opposition involution~$\iota$ is always the identity.